f3d-app/f3d/doc/dev/GOVERNANCE.md

 ### 1.3.
 Contributors

-Contributors are those who have made or wants to make contributions to the Project.
+Contributors are those who have made or want to make contributions to the Project.

 ### 1.4.
 Mentees